Efficient infrastructure operation and seamless fleet integration: Charging Rights Management and Policy Control

 The distribution problem - to be solved in a challenging market environment

-However, the challenges in harmonising demand and supply are not only intensified by the market penetration of e-cars, but also by the foreseeable market adoption of e-trucks.
+However, the challenges in harmonizing demand and supply are not only intensified by the market penetration of e-cars, but also by the foreseeable market adoption of e-trucks.
 These are vehicles that can charge at around 400 to 1000 kW and require very powerful grid connections - and the trend in charging power is towards 3000 kW.

 However, the expansion of network capacities and infrastructure takes a long time and will continue to lag behind the growth in electrified vehicles.
 The ratio of charging points to vehicles continues to rise.